friction2d/friction2d.github.io/_drafts/friction-100.md

 Friction is in early development, expect issues and missing features.

 * SVG gradients may not import correctly
-* There are still some minor issues with HiDPI
+* There are still some issues with HiDPI
 * Shader effects are still experimental
-* GPU accelerated path support may not be supported on Radeon GPU's
+* GPU accelerated path support may not be properly supported on Radeon GPU's
 * Flickering on some projects (GPUs) during playback/video export

 And more, see our [issue tracker](https://github.com/friction2d/friction/issues) for more information.